The Best of Yellowstone and Grand Teton if You Only Have a Week

 From here, head south to Yellowstone Lake where you’ll meet up with an outfitter for a half-day kayaking trip and a unique exploration of the geysers, hot springs and bubbling mud pots of the West Thumb Geyser Basin.
 Yellowstone Lake Kayaking trips depart several times per day, but shoot for a mid-afternoon departure and you’ll have plenty of time for an unexpected “Bison jam” along the way and a picnic lunch next to the Yellowstone River.

-After you explore the geothermal wonders along Yellowstone Lake’s shoreline by kayak, you’ll be ready for dinner at Yellowstone Lodge—the park’s oldest lodge.
+After you explore the geothermal wonders along Yellowstone Lake’s shoreline by kayak, you’ll be ready for dinner at the historic Lake Yellowstone Hotel—opened in 1891, it’s the park’s oldest lodge.
 Then, enjoy your final chance to take in the park’s incredible wildlife as you drive through the bison-rich Hayden Valley at dusk.

 It’s impossible to see it all, but this epic week-long itinerary will leave you feeling pretty satisfied with your Yellowstone and Grand Teton National Parks vacation.